 BHA must terminate assistance whenever a family is evicted from a unit assisted under the HCV program for a serious or repeated violation of the lease.
-Incidents of actual or threatened violence, dating violence, sexual assault, or stalking may not be construed as serious or repeated violations of the lease by the victim or threatened victim of such violence or stalking.
+However, BHA may not construe incidents of actual or threatened violence, dating violence, sexual assault, or stalking to be serious or repeated violations of the lease on the part of the VAWA victim, or a threatened VAWA victim.